 Lahaul & Spiti Drive 2017

 Welcome to the ‘City Beautiful’, Chandigarh, a rare epitome of modernization co-existing with nature’s preservation.
 We will all assemble at JW Marriot Hotel and start driving towards Narkanda, a town sprawled over with apple orchards and undulating forests of oaks and cedar.
-En route, we will make a stop at Timber Trail for breakfast.
-Here, we will have a quick team briefing and you will be introduced to fellow travellers.
-After breakfast, we will continue driving towards Narkanda.
+En route, we will make a stop at Sterling Kufri for Lunch.
+Here, we will have a quick team briefing and introduced to your fellow travellers.
+After lunch, we continue driving towards Narkanda.
 We plan to reach Narkanda before sunset, where you will get to know your fellow participants even better over a welcome dinner with an ample serving of stories about the rich history of the region.
 Also, you get to stay amidst apple orchards.

 Today, we start driving towards Sarahan, a pretty hamlet in the gorgeous Kinnaur Valley.
 En route Sangla, we will drive under the iconic rocks protruding out of the mountains and covering the highway like a rooftop.
 Chances are that you have seen these rocks in movies but to witness them, in reality, is a stimulating experience.
 After taking enough pictures at the rocks, we will set out towards Banjara Camps, a luxurious glamping experience, our not-so-humble [and we say it with utmost delight!] abode for the next two nights.
 At the height of 2700 m, it is surrounded by towering forest-clad mountains on all sides and is set in an apple orchard on the banks of Baspa River that surges through the valley.